atoms-ufrj/playmol/doc/commands.md

 **Syntax**:

-	quit
+	quit [all]

 **Description**:

-This command completely interrupts the execution of Playmol, thus being useful for debbugging purposes.
+This command interrupts the execution of a Playmol script, thus being useful for debugging purposes.

+The optional keyword _all_ forces Playmol to stop completely.
+In the absence of the keyword, the command _quit_ has the same behavior of a normal end of file.
+For instance, if the script has been invoked by another script via the [include] command, execution of the invoking script continues.

 **Example**: